yingliu1206/Fraud-detection-In-Health-Care/README.md

 The fractional part of R is 0.8.
 15 + 0.8*(20-15) = 19

-#### Deal with outliers:
+#### Outliers Handling:
-* Trimming amounts to simply removing the outliers from the dataset - for human errors
+* Simply removing outliers from the dataset, typically useful for addressing human errors.
-* Clipping: sets outliers to predefined boundary values.
+* Clipping: setting outliers to predefined boundary values, providing a more controlled approach to handling extreme values.
-* Winsorization: rather than setting them to the boundary values directly, Winsorization replaces extreme values with less extreme values within a specified percentile range.
+* Winsorization: rather than setting them to the boundary values directly, winsorization replaces extreme values with less extreme values within a specified percentile range.
 * Apply robust scaling followed by min-max scaling to address outliers.
-It’s important to note that while robust scaling doesn’t constrain features to a specific range, we still need to apply another scaler before fitting the data into the model. (x-median)/(percentile(75) - percentile(25))
+It’s important to note that while robust scaling doesn’t constrain features to a specific range, we still need to apply another scaler before fitting the data into the model.
+    * robust scaling: (x-median)/(percentile(75) - percentile(25))

 ### Log Transformation with Shifting on Right-Skewed Columns
 * Apply log transformation to right-skewed columns to normalize the distribution.
 Add a constant shift to handle zero or negative values.
 But it cannot convert all features to normal distribution.

 ### Eencoding
-* When your column values are in list format, one-hot encoding is possible.
-However, if there are too many distinct values in your column, it can lead to sparse data issues.
+* When the column values are in list format, one-hot encoding is possible.
+However, if there are too many distinct values in the column, it can lead to sparse data issues.

 ### Multicollinearity
 #### Correlation Measurement